 Abuse & Immigrants

+Immigrants in the US have the right to live life free of abuse.
+Due to the victim’s immigration status, abusive partners have additional ways to exert power and control over their victims.
 If you are an immigrant or refugee in an abusive relationship, you may face unique issues that make it hard to reach out for help.

-Please be aware of the following warning signs.
+Please be aware of the following warning signs:

-Isolation: Preventing the victim from learning English or communicating with friends, family or others from their home countries.
+- Isolation: Preventing the victim from learning English or communicating with friends, family or others from their home countries.

-Threats: Threatening deportation or withdrawal of petitions for legal status.
+- Threats: Threatening deportation or withdrawal of petitions for legal status.

-Intimidation: Destroying legal documents or papers needed in this country such as passports, resident cards, health insurance or driver’s licenses.
+- Intimidation: Destroying legal documents or papers needed in this country such as passports, resident cards, health insurance or driver’s licenses.

-Manipulation Regarding Citizenship or Residency: Withdrawing or not filing papers for residency; lying by threatening that the victim will lose their citizenship or residency if they report the violence.
+- Manipulation Regarding Citizenship or Residency: Withdrawing or not filing papers for residency; lying by threatening that the victim will lose their citizenship or residency if they report the violence.

-Economic Abuse: Getting the victim fired from their job or calling employers and falsely reporting that the victim is undocumented.
+- Economic Abuse: Getting the victim fired from their job or calling employers and falsely reporting that the victim is undocumented.

-Children: Threatening to hurt children or take them away if the police are contacted.
+- Children: Threatening to hurt children or take them away if the police are contacted.